Rxbrooks15/D3_chess_data_visualization-/README.md

 # D3_chess_data_visualization-

-Notes for story boarding and context
-Youtube link for demonstration
+Youtube link for demonstration below
 (IMPORTANT)
 https://youtu.be/AqJKR_vPSD0

+Notes for story boarding and context down (below)
 Context:
 In QSS17 I plotted data in Regard to the ELO of famous grandmasters.
 The animated plot highlighted the progress of the players over the years.
 Now I was thinking of getting a better story by looking at MY